Some notes on songs on the CD plus a few songs not yet available to buy*.

 MINES OF THE TAMAR (copyright Andy Harding 2016)

-The estimable Greg Hancock asked me for a contribution to a charity CD he is compiling to aid refugees trapped on the Greek Islands.
+The estimable Greg Hancock asked me for a contribution to a charity CD he was compiling to aid refugees trapped in camps in Syria.
 I wanted a strong drumbeat to give a sense of people being driven relentlessly from country to country so I started from there.
 Originally the song was planned as something very different – an acoustic treatment over a strummed guitar – but, as so often happens, the song kind of took on a life of its own and this is the result.
 Not the finished article (for those of you into the technicalities the vocal needs some compression, EQ etc.) but almost there.
 Let me know what you think.

 *The CD for Syria is now available as a download here